craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Blood Clans.md

 The [[Wakquk Twins]] have split their mother's claim into two; the [[Hurraquk Clan]] and the [[Garqwak Clan]].
 Many consider this to be a petty disagreement between siblings gone too far - though those without their rule are happy to see disruption in their structures of power.

 #### [[Emorin Clan]]
 A bureaucracy based community of permanent communities that feed large merchant bands.
-Many consider the Emorin to be the wisest of the Blood-Hobgoblin, as well as the most sharp-tongued.
+Many consider the Emorin to be the wisest of the Blood-Clans, as well as the most sharp-tongued.

 #### [[Scrivin Clan]]
 A elder-patriarchy of fierce militants.
 Many bands of the [[Scrivin Clan]] make Soul-contracts for magical powers with powerful entities.
 Other Blood-Clans unite against the Clan Scrivin often, as it is in everyone's best interest that they stay in a position of low power.